skramm/spaghetti/docs/spaghetti_manual.md

 Events can be of **three** types:

-1. "hardware" events (basically, it can be just a keyboard press).
-You need to define in the enum above.
+1. *hardware events* (basically, it can be just a keyboard press).
+You need to define them in the enum above.
 But you can have none !
 In that case, just define the events enum as:
 ```C++
 	enum Events { NB_EVENTS }
 ```
-1. "time out" events, when you want to switch from state A to state B after 'x' seconds.
-There are handled separately.
+1. *time out events*, when you want to switch from state A to state B after 'x' seconds.
+There are handled separately:
+you **must not** add an enumerator for these.
-1. "internal events", that depend on some **inner** condition on your application.
+1. *internal events*, that depend on some **inner** condition on your application.
 Say something like: "*if the state X is activated 3 times, then, once on state Y, switch immediately to state Z*".
-These must also be defined in the enum above.
+These **must** also be defined in the enum above.

-As described above, for the two latter cases you need to provide a special "timing/event handler" class, that will have some requirements.
+As described above, for the two latter cases you need to provide a special "timing/event handler" class that will have some requirements.
-You will need to instanciate an object of that class, then assign it to the FSM in the configuration step.
+You will need to instanciate an object of that class, then **assign** it to the FSM in the configuration step.
 Fortunately, this is made easy for the usual case, no worry.<br>
 For the other events, it is up to your code to detect these, and then call some Spaghetti member function.
 Take a look at the little sample in next section.